Smart Green Mining

 Mining Rehabilitation and Biodiversity Conservation

-SCG strives to become a role model for conducting business operations along with biodiversity conservation on top of providing knowledge for other agencies and involving the society as part of biodiversity conservation efforts.
-The proceedings are as follows:
+SCG strives to become a role model for conducting business operations along with biodiversity conservation on top of providing knowledge for other stakeholders and involving the society as part of biodiversity conservation efforts as follows:

 - Establish mine rehabilitation framework by implementing forest restoration with silviculture, framework species method combined with mining engineering technology.